lucidworks/banana/README.md

 __NOTE__: You have reached the Banana repository.
-The Banana project is a fork of Kibana 3, which can be found at [http://three.kibana.org](http://three.kibana.org) The goal is to port the code to work with Apache Solr as a backend storage.
+The Banana project is a fork of Kibana 3, which can be found at [http://three.kibana.org](http://three.kibana.org) The goal is to port the code to work with time series data stored in Apache Solr.

 ## IMPORTANT